capellb1/capellb1.github.io/_posts/2019-03-31-Two-Month-Mark.md

 Of course, behind all of these pictures are countless stories, ruined sleep schedules, and good times with a great group of friends.

-{% include gallery id="gallery_behind" layout="full" caption="Glimpse into the life behind the scenes" %}
+{% include gallery id="gallery_behind" layout="half" caption="Glimpse into the life behind the scenes" %}

 Even though I feel like I've done so much, I can remember showing up like it was yesterday.
 When you're not constantly thinking about it, but rather spending your time and energy on things you enjoy, its no wonder that you forget to keep track of time.